rahul-singh0/prada-financial-analysis/README.md

 - <b>Regional Revenue:</b> Displaying revenue by geographic regions including Americas, Asia Pacific, Europe, Japan, and the Middle East.
 - <b>Sales Contribution:</b> Dividing sales into retail and wholesale percentages.

 Once the tables were structured, I saved them in CSV format for further analysis using Python, SQL, and Tableau.

+<b>You can acccess the CSV files <a href='https://github.com/rahul-singh0/prada-financial-analysis/tree/main/annual_reports_csv'>here</a>.</b>

 The following entity relationship diagram (ERD) was created to represent the relationships between the tables and facilitate efficient querying.

 <h3>Entity Relationship Diagram (ERD)</h3>